 Thais often call lon an ‘ancient’ dip from the central plains.
 Obviously, it’s not ‘ancient’ in the true sense of the word, however, if we assume they mean the Middle Ages, they would be referring to the very first Thai capital, Sukhothai, in the northern central plains.

-Sukhothai became the first Thai capital after the chiefs of the Tai tribes, which had gradually been migrating south from southern China, ousted the Khmer commander in 1238.
+Sukhothai was a Khmer capital when the chiefs of the Tai tribes, which had gradually been migrating south from southern China, ousted the Khmer commander in 1238.
 Prior to this the many settlements of mostly Mon-Khmer tribes were part of the Khmer Empire and their administrative centre was Angkor.
 If the dip existed in the 13th century then it most probably came from the Khmers.

 Before we get to the prahok ktis recipe proper, a few words on pea eggplants.
 I’ve now spent 30 years tirelessly removing tough, bitter pea eggplants from Thai curries, always deliberating why they were in there in the first place.
 When I arrived in Cambodia and saw pea eggplants in this dish, I thought I’d be doing the same.
 Not a chance.